 If you want to build customized solutions and scale up the development of these solutions right away and have the data but not the skills, then a services company is the way to go.
 Hiring and retaining specialists will often take months, so a partnership with an engineering services vendor is an ideal solution.
 The proper developmental staff is assembled quickly with the skill sets you require for a fast development schedule.
 The team works full time on the project and then are rotated elsewhere at the conclusion.

 Good services companies bring expertise, knowledge sharing, and agile best practices.
 They collaborate on innovation projects, augment teams, and achieve continuous integration / continuous delivery methodologies and new ideas and perspectives.
 Incidentally, Grid Dynamics, author of this blog, is a pure-play digital transformation engineering services provider in this space.
-To read a complete survey of the top 13 companies engaged in digital transformation engineering services, read this report from a notable independent research firm.

 Your journey into AI and CV is just beginning.
 You are looking for ground-up development, and your requirements are basic.
 Several vendors can deliver application development, infrastructure, architecture, and systems integration in a pre-packaged solution.